TACC/Lmod/docs/source/051_tcl_modulefiles.rst

    Loads all modules.
 When unloading only dependent modules are unloaded.
 See :ref:`dependent_modules-label` for details.

+**break** msg :
+   This command causes the evaluation of the current modulefile to stop and all changed in the user's environment to be ignored from the current modulefile.
+However, all other modulefiles are evaluated.

+   In other words, this command does not stop the operation, where as **exit** stops all evaluations.
+New in Lmod 8.6+

 **exit** *number* :
    Exits the module.
 No changes in the environment occur if this command is found.